yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 fixing the random crashes that occurred when booting `Xenoblade Chronicles 2`.

 [K0bin](https://github.com/K0bin) is back again, fixing another major issue.
-This time, yuzu was not following the official Vulkan specification right, leading to overlapping information for textures and buffers on Nvidia graphics cards.
+This time, yuzu was not following the official Vulkan specification correctly, leading to overlapping information for textures and buffers on Nvidia graphics cards.

 `bufferImageGranularity` specifies the size in bytes at which textures and buffers can be aligned.
 AMD and Intel GPUs allow for pretty precise values of 1 or 64 bytes depending on the hardware, but Nvidia on the other hand is hard limited to a 1024 byte block.